×

 When we asked people living in Uruguay what life is like and how people spend their time, they said:

 "Life for expats and digital nomads in Uruguay is generally quite pleasant.
 The country is known for its laid-back lifestyle, friendly people, and stunning natural beauty.
 Expats and digital nomads can enjoy a relaxed pace of life, with plenty of opportunities to explore the country's beaches, mountains, and cities.
 Uruguay is also known for its low cost of living, making it an attractive destination for those looking to stretch their budget.
 The country also offers excellent healthcare and education systems, making it a great place to raise a family.
-With its vibrant culture, diverse cuisine, and welcoming locals, Uruguay is an ideal destination for expats and digital nomads," explained one person living in Uruguay.
+With its vibrant culture, diverse cuisine, and welcoming locals, Uruguay is an ideal destination for expats and digital nomads," remarked one foreigner who made the move to Uruguay.

 Where should I live in Uruguay?